joanalnu/joanalnu/README.md

 👋 Hi, I’m @joanalnu
 ---

-👀 I’m interested in ... cosmology and multi-messenger astronomy!
+👀 I’m interested in ... the mystery of dark energy and work towards jointly using gamma-ray bursts (GRB) and gravitational wave (GW) detections to contraint cosmological parameters via bayesian inference!

 🌱 I’m currently learning ... as a Physics BSc student at [LMU Munich](https://www.physik.lmu.de), plus always learning new coding skills, currently focussed on model fitting with MCMC.

-💞️ I’m collaborating on ... research on joint GRB + GW constraint on cosmological parameters I'll be soon collaborating with INAF on cosmological uses of GRBs.
-Aside from my main research, I'm leading a high-school/undergrad group on launching a cosmic ray detector to space (@capibara3).
+💞️ I’m collaborating on ...
+GRB empirical correlation fitting for cosmology in collaboration with researchers at the INAF.
+Besides I founded and lead the COSMOS program within the CAPIBARA Collaboration, a student group aiming to launch satellites for $\gamma$-ray & X-ray observations in the multi-messenger astronomy era.

 📫 How to reach me ... see my [personal website](https://joanalnu.github.io/) or reach out directly to me via [email](https://joanalnu.github.io/contact).

-😄 Pronouns: ... he/him
+😄 Pronouns: ... he/him/his

 ⚡ Fun fact: ...
 I speak English 🇬🇧, Spanish 🇪🇸, German 🇩🇪, Catalan, a little bit of Italian 🇮🇹 and slowly learning my first Mandarin Chinese 🇨🇳.